ycldingo/QuantumRandomWalk/README.md

 $$
 of the each step of the process.

+### Running on a quantum computer
+We provide some [examples](https://github.com/ycldingo/QuantumRandomWalk/tree/main/IBMQ) for [IBM's qiskit platform](https://quantum-computing.ibm.com/).
+These codes simulate the standard 1D quantum random walks.

 ### Non-stochastic quantum random walks
 The process of can be non-stochastic with introducing the parameterized coin.
 $\mathcal{C}$ are characterized by some parameters and are vary with the step of the walk or the position of the quantum walker, for example.